varigence/docs/bimlstudio/release-notes/bimlstudio-2023.1.md

 ### Metadata Import

 * Added schema import from Databricks
-* Added support for Multi-Factor authentication both in import UI and in programmatic import APIs
+* Added support for Multi-Factor Authentication both in import UI and in programmatic import APIs
+* Added encrypted Token Cache for Multi-Factor Authentication (MFA) when using Active Directory Interactive, which prevents the user from having to revalidate via MFA on every build or import operation.

 ### Logging